 No one wants to think about the possibility of losing their hair.
-Reality is we all lose some of our hair, an average of 50 to 100 hair strands per day.
-But with over 100,000 hair follicles on our scalp, the loss of 100 hairs a day doesn’t make much difference in appearance.
+In reality, we all lose hair every day — an average of 50 to 100 strands.
+But with over 100,000 hair follicles on our scalp, the loss of 100 hair strands a day doesn’t make much difference in appearance.

-But when those numbers increase, our hair begins to thin.
+However, when those numbers increase, our hair begins to thin.
 There are several reasons this can happen, as we’ll discuss below.
-There is one common thread in this for men and women — no one likes losing their hair.
+There is one common thread in this for men and women: No one likes losing their hair.

-At Austin Plastic & Reconstructive Surgery, we offer two treatments for hair restoration, microneedling with platelet-rich plasma and exosome injections.
-Both methods help keep more of our hair follicles in the active growth phase, rather than lapsing into rest and then dormancy.
+Austin Cosmetic Medspa at Austin Plastic & Reconstructive Surgery offers two non-surgical injectable treatments for hair restoration: Platelet Rich Plasma and Exosomes.
+Both methods help keep more of the hair follicles in the active growth phase, rather than allowing the hair to lapse into rest and then dormancy.

 Although full balding is more likely in men, women are nearly as likely as men to have thinning hair.
 Most women experience this in their 50s and 60s, but it can happen at any age for different reasons.

 - Genetics — For women, the primary cause of hair loss is androgenic alopecia, or female pattern hair loss.
 This is hereditary and affects about 30 million American women.
 Unlike men, whose hair tends to recede or become fully bald on the crown, women’s hair generally thins along the part line.
 Androgenic alopecia causes the hair follicles to shrink, leading to this thinning.

 - Alopecia areata — This form of hair loss is more common in women than men.
 The immune system attacks the hair follicles, disabling them and causing small patches of hair to fall out.

 - Medical conditions — Hair loss is common during pregnancy, with thyroid disorders, or due to anemia.
 Psoriasis and seborrheic dermatitis can also lead to hair loss in women.